A large sampling of logos I’ve created from the ground up, refreshed, or led a team on.

 Two concepts for a LASIK eye surgeon.

-A minor update, but crucial when the logo get’s reduced in size or is used by it self as an icon “M”.
+First a minor update, but crucial when the logo get’s reduced in size or is used by itself as an icon “M”.
+Then a new owner wanted a new look and feel.
 Go check out all their new merchandise which I had a hefty helpful hand in producing.
 And in case you didn’t know, MorphMarket is the largest marketplace for slithery & creepy crawlys in the world!

 Young adult spiritual growth retreat.